 Thanks to new design opportunities you will benefit from more freedom.
 Design for additive manufacturing is a way to rethink and optimize your electronic projects.
 But additive manufacturing will help you grow by rethinking your business strategy and improving your manufacturing process from prototyping to production.
-Implementing 3D printing has a big impact on supply-chain and will definitly bring more efficiency.
+Implementing 3D printing has a big impact on supply-chain and will definitely bring more efficiency.

 Making adjustments and customizations while respecting both your budget and deadlines is impossible with traditional manufacturing techniques.
 3D printing is offering a high-level of functional integration, combined with advanced customization opportunities.
-This manufacturing technique will help you increase customers’ satisfaction by delivering resistant, on-demand, good-looking electronics parts.
+This manufacturing technique will help you increase customers’ satisfaction by delivering resistant, on-demand, good-looking electronic parts.

 There is no doubt that implementing additive manufacturing in your business strategy and using its full potential will help your business grow.
 3D printing offers many benefits from the early prototyping stages to series production of your parts.
 By simulating, testing and iterating with additive manufacturing you will speed up your product development and improve the performance of your parts.
 Make the most of on-demand manufacturing, get your parts when you need them and add more flexibility to your production process.

 Create on-demand parts, perfectly adapted to the specific needs of your projects.
 You will get the possibility to iterate and adapt your parts as necessary or opt for mass-customization to make unique electronics components adapted to each customer’s requirements and to the specificities of your project.